2017 Legislative Update

 Unfortunately, in 2016 another bill was introduced to repeal the 30% requirement.
 Think New Mexico again collaborated with other stakeholders to defeat Senate Bill 180.

-Both bills were pushed by teams of well-connected lobbyists for the three multinational gambling companies that would be the primary beneficiaries of rolling back the 30% minimum to students, and we expect that they will be back in 2017.
+Both bills were pushed by teams of well-connected lobbyists for the three multinational gambling companies that would be the primary beneficiaries of rolling back the 30% minimum to students, and we expect that they will be back in future years.
 Think New Mexico will continue working to ensure that the lottery fulfills its statutory purpose of maximizing dollars to scholarships.

 The New Mexico Lottery was created to “provide the maximum amount of revenues” for full-tuition scholarships at public colleges and universities in New Mexico, according to state law.
 These “Lottery Success Scholarships” have sent over 38,000 of New Mexico’s best students to college.